EllaBrands/stanDev/Design:-Consolidated-Output-for-Sample,-Optimize,-ADVI,-and-Diagnose.md

+NB: the text below is re-writing things from (Daniel Lee, Martin Modrák, and Krzysztof Sakrejda).
+You can see that in the page history better, but everybody keeps putting these notes in so fine I will too.
+Are you happy now?
+I also use e-mail for Gb-size file attachments.

 ## Problem

-As I'm working through how the output is generated from within Stan, I'm seeing some of the technical difficulties we have with our current design (single writer trying to handle all types of output).
-I'll try to outline what we're trying to do, then describe what I think could work for us.

-These are some of our goals:
+The current design has problems for moving forward:

+1. There's an init writer, a sample writer, and a diagnostic writer + logger.
+The sample writer gets algorithm parameters (mixed types) and model parameters (doubles) and is responsible for writing them all.
+The diagnostic writer gets (for sampling) the momenta (doubles) for each parameter as well as the gradients (doubles) for each parameter.
+The overall problem is that the separation of concerns is not clean (so, e.g. momenta and gradients are interleaved in the diagnostic writer) and some outputs don't have a clear place to go.
+For example in CmdStan the diagonal of the mass matrix is output as a comment in the middle of the csv + comments output.
+2. The logger would be an ideal place to log additional info (such as optionally, as Martin has suggested, divergence-related information) but all logger output is text and it's creating extra work to, e.g., translate std::vector<double> -> text -> native R type.
+The interfaces have to work too hard to implement basic functionality and they are diverging because of it.
+3. Output has to be manipulated within the algorithm implementations to fit right into the writers.
+There's no reason for the algorithm to know about how its output is handled, it should just pass it on.

+## Current goals:

-1. Run a specific inference algorithm from a particular Stan interface and produce output.
+1. Run a each Stan algorithm, from each interface, and produce output with minimal interface-specific code.
-2. Take the output and perform analysis afterwards.
+2. Maintenance.
+Be able to expand the output to accommodate new inference algorithms in addition to updating output for existing inference algorithms.
+3. Be able to add new streams of diagnostic information easily (see e.g. [thread on adding ends of divergent transitions](http://discourse.mc-stan.org/t/getting-the-location-gradients-of-divergences-not-of-iteration-starting-points/4226/) )

+## Future goals (so current non-goals):
-3. Interoperability between interfaces.
+1. Interoperability between interfaces.
 We should be able to run in one interface and perform analysis in another interface.
+This will be a breaking change and is therefore Stan3 material.
-4. Use subsets of the output.
+2. Use subsets of the output.
 RStan and PyStan currently have features to only record certain values.
 CmdStan doesn't save the warmup by default.
-We should continue to support this behavior.
-5. Maintenance.
-Be able to expand the output to accommodate new inference algorithms in addition to updating output for existing inference algorithms.
-6. Be able to add new streams of diagnostic information easily (see e.g. [thread on adding ends of divergent transitions](http://discourse.mc-stan.org/t/getting-the-location-gradients-of-divergences-not-of-iteration-starting-points/4226/) )

-What we're missing:

-- Momento.
-With Mitzi's latest fixes with the metric and the two-argument random seed, we should be able to stop and restart.

-## Inference Algorithms
+The interface implementation could be shared between RStan/PyStan/CmdStan and allow filtering.
+This is not a breaking change since default behavior can match current default behavior.

+## Problem in detail

 We currently have these inference algorithms: